Ingrid Visser (biologist): Scientific work

+Publicly available DOC records identify marine-mammal permits held by Visser, including a permit for leopard-seal research recorded as active from 2018 to 2028.
+However, the current status and expiry date of the separate permit or authorisation associated with her New Zealand orca research are not clear from the publicly available records located.

+Visser’s research methods and professional conduct have also attracted criticism.Her practice of habituating wild orca and engaging in close interactions with them has raised concerns about whether her presence may influence the animals’ behaviour and affect the objectivity of behavioural observations.
+Some of her public claims are based on personal observations, photographs, or unpublished data, which can make independent assessment and replication difficult.

+In a separate resource-consent process, marine scientist David Clement noted that a species-status table submitted by Visser relied on older conservation references than those used in his assessment, resulting in differences between the two evaluations.
+Her work also encompasses advocacy publications, conference posters, expert reports, and legal submissions in addition to peer-reviewed scientific research.

 Publications

 She has published numerous popular articles and her photographs have appeared in magazines such as National Geographic, BBC Wildlife, New Zealand Geographic, and An Encyclopedia of New Zealand.

-Visser has set up the Orca Research Trust, the Antarctic Killer Whale Identification Catalogue and was a co-founder of the Punta Norte Orca Research non-profit organisations all focusing on orca research.
-She also set up Adopt an Orca to facilitate fund raising and public awareness.
+Visser has set up the Orca Research Trust, the Antarctic Killer Whale Identification Catalogue.

 Visser has written an autobiography, Swimming with Orca, which was a finalist in the Environmental category of the New Zealand Montana Book Awards, and two children's books (I Love Killer Whales and The Orca).
 The latter has been translated into Māori and is currently in press as a bilingual English/Spanish publication.

-Visser works as a guide on a variety of eco-tourism adventures, from swimming with whales to visiting Antarctica.
-She is also a public speaker.